haktan313/HStatsManager/README.md

 - **BaseStat Widget Integration**:

-    Includes a pre-made health binding to seamlessly connect health values to a progress bar in your game's UI.
+    You can use the GetHealthPercentageFromStatHandler function to show the health percentage in the user interface.
+Just type whose health percentage you want to show
-    For custom stats, the widget provides the versatile GetPercentageOfStat function.
-Just input the stat's name, and it returns the current percentage, ready for display.
+    For custom statistics, the widget provides the flexible GetPercentageOfStatFromStatHandlerObject function.
+Just enter the name of the statistic and whose statistics you want to show, and it will return the percentage available for display.

   - To use the BaseStat Widget for stats: